biomearts/swale_api/README.md

 ### Optional:
-- `t_utc` -- timestamp in `UTC`.
-If not included, the server supplies it (with microseconds). `date` is automatically derived from this.
+- `t_utc` -- timestamp in `UTC`
+if not included, the server supplies it (with microseconds). `date` is automatically derived from this.
-- anything else.
-By convention, single-value data objects should have their primary field labeled `value`.
+- anything else

 ### Note:
 - all field names will be automatically stripped of punctuation, spaces replaced with underscores, and lowercased